Inist-CNRS/lodex/README.md

     - `host`: the host and port pointing to the mongo instance eg: `localhost:27017`
     - `dbName`: The name of the database eg: `lodex`

+- `perPage`: Optional - the number of item perPage when displaying the dataset.
+Default to 10

 ### Technical documentation

 Technical configuration is handled by [node-config](https://github.com/lorenwest/node-config) and is located